-MPs are to debate the second reading of the Crime (Overseas Production Orders) Bill in the House of Commons on Monday 3 December 2018.
+MPs debated the remaining stages of the Crime (Overseas Production Orders) Bill in the House of Commons on Wednesday 30 January 2019.

 Crime (Overseas Production Orders) Bill